iamrajiv/Nth-Fibonacci/README.md

 This is My First Repository written in C Programming Language.

-Aim of this Program is to Display Fibonacci Sequence upto the given input Number Using Recursion Method.
+Aim of this Program is to Display Fibonacci Sequence upto the given Input Number Using Recursion Method.

 The Fibonacci Numbers are the Numbers in the Following Positive Integer Sequence: